CarlEdman/godaddy-ddns/README.md

 Dependencies
 ------------
-This program was written and tested using Python 3.4, so you'll need:
+This program was written and tested using Python 3, so you'll need:

  - Python (`opkg install python3-light`):
  - Codecs (`opkg install python3-codecs`)
  - Email (`opkg install python3-email`)
  - OpenSSL (`opkg install python3-openssl`)
+ - CA Certificates (`opkg install ca-bundle`)

 The program may also work under Python 2.7 by changing python3 to python in the first line, but this configuration has not been tested.